shahzadssg/PD-FHC/README.md

 ## Citation

 If you build on this code, cite the PD-FHC paper.
 Bibliographic details will be filled in once the paper is accepted; for now the artifact is anonymous.

-For the steganographic-computation primitive this work builds on, see ProSt (Ahmad and Rass, *IEEE Access*, 2026, DOI 10.1109/ACCESS.2026.3656995).